Curtis LeMay: Allied strategy and bombing of Japanese cities

-He became convinced that high-altitude precision bombing would be ineffective, given the usually cloudy weather over Japan.
-Furthermore, bombs dropped from the B-29s at high altitude (above 20000 ft) were often blown off of their trajectories by a consistently powerful jet stream over the Japanese home islands, which dramatically reduced the effectiveness of the high-altitude raids.
+LeMay soon concluded that the techniques and tactics developed for use in Europe against the Luftwaffe were unsuitable against Japan.
+His B-29 Superfortress bombers flying from China were dropping their bombs near their targets only 5% of the time.
+Operational losses of aircraft and crews were unacceptably high owing to Japanese daylight air defenses and continuing mechanical problems with the B-29.
+Furthermore, LeMay became convinced that high-altitude daytime precision attacks would be ineffective, given the usually cloudy weather over Japan.
+Bombs dropped from the B-29s at high-altitude—above 20,000 feet (6,100 m)—were often blown off their trajectories by a consistently powerful jet stream over the Japanese home islands, which dramatically reduced the effectiveness of the high-altitude raids.
 Because Japanese air defenses made daytime bombing below jet stream-affected altitudes too perilous, LeMay finally switched to low-altitude nighttime incendiary attacks on Japanese targets, a tactic senior commanders had been preparing for some time, manufacturing and stockpiling incendiary bombs for this purpose.
 Japanese cities were largely constructed of combustible materials such as wood and paper.
-Precision high-altitude daylight bombing was ordered to proceed only when weather permitted or when specific critical targets were not vulnerable to area bombing.
+High-altitude daylight precision bombing was ordered to proceed only when weather permitted or when specific critical targets were not vulnerable to area bombing.

 LeMay commanded subsequent B-29 Superfortress combat operations against Japan, including massive incendiary attacks on 67 Japanese cities and the atomic bombings of Hiroshima and Nagasaki.
-This included the firebombing of Tokyo—known in official documents as the "Operation Meetinghouse" air raid on the night of March 9–10, 1945—which proved to be the single most destructive bombing raid of the war.
-For this first attack, LeMay ordered the defensive guns removed from 325 B-29s, loaded each plane with Model M-47 incendiary clusters, magnesium bombs, white phosphorus bombs, and napalm, and ordered the bombers to fly in streams at 5000 to 9000 ft over Tokyo.
-LeMay described Operation Meetinghouse by saying "the US had finally stopped swatting at flies and gone after the manure pile".
+This included the firebombing of Tokyo on the night of 9–10 March 1945—known in official documents as Operation Meetinghouse—which proved to be the single most destructive aerial bombing raid of World War II.
+For this first attack, LeMay ordered the defensive guns removed from 325 American B-29 heavy bomber planes, loaded each aircraft with M-47 incendiary clusters, magnesium bombs, white phosphorus bombs and napalm, and ordered the B-29s to fly in streams at 5,000 to 9,000 ft (1,500 to 2,700 m) over the Japanese capital of Tokyo.
+LeMay described Operation Meetinghouse by saying "the US had finally stopped swatting at flies and gone after the manure pile."
 The first pathfinder airplanes arrived over Tokyo just after midnight on March 10 and marked the target area with a flaming "X".
-In a three-hour period, the main bombing force dropped 1,665 tons of incendiary bombs, killing 100,000 civilians, destroying 250,000 buildings, and incinerating 16 sqmi of the city.
-Aircrews at the tail end of the bomber stream reported that the stench of burned human flesh permeated the aircraft over the target.
+In a 3-hour period, the main bombing force dropped 1,665 tons of incendiary bombs, killing 100,000 civilians, destroying 250,000 buildings, and incinerating 16 square-miles (41 km^{2}) of the city.
+Members of the aircrews at the tail end of the bomber stream reported that the stench of burned human flesh permeated the aircraft over the target.